Thomas Plunket

 Corporal Thomas Plunket (1785 – 1839) was an Irish soldier who served in the British Army during the Napoleonic Wars.
 Serving as a rifleman in the 95th Rifles, he fought in the British invasions of the River Plate, Peninsular War and Waterloo campaign.
-Plunket is best known for sniping French Brigadier-General Auguste François-Marie de Colbert-Chabanais at the Battle of Cacabelos with his Baker rifle.
+Plunket is best known for killing French Brigade-general Auguste François-Marie de Colbert-Chabanais at the Battle of Cacabelos at a long distance with his Baker rifle.

 Early life

 Thomas Plunket was born in 1785 in Newtown, County Wexford.
 He enlisted the British Army's 95th Rifles in May 1805, and in 1807 was sent to South America to participate in the British invasions of the River Plate.
 During an engagement with Spanish forces in Buenos Aires, Plunket killed approximately 20 Spanish soldiers while sniping from a rooftop alongside other members of his unit, before retreating when Spanish artillery attacked their position with grapeshot.
 Plunket also shot and killed a Spanish officer waving a white handkerchief who was possibly attempting to arrange a truce, which resulted in more Spanish artillery bombardments, ultimately contributing to the British surrender and the end of the invasions.